*This post about compassion fatigue in nursing may contain affiliate links. You can find our disclosure page here.

 3. Find the “why” in your compassion fatigue

-What is it that is really causing you to feel compassion fatigue ?
+What is it that is causing you to feel compassion fatigue?
 Try writing your thoughts down at the end of a few shifts to help figure out what is overwhelming you.

 Is there a pattern?
 Perhaps you need to plan your shifts differently.
 Are there a few personalities in your workplace that you are not jiving with?

 Or, maybe you just are not inspired by your chosen specialty.
-Give yourself permission to be brutally honest.
-If a change is what you need then make a change.
+Permit yourself to be brutally honest.
+If a change is what you need, then make a change.